 The weight of a falling spare wheel can cause injuries.

-Work carefully when changing a spare wheel.

-KRONE trailers have a spare wheel bracket.
+Work carefully when changing a spare wheel KRONE trailers can be equipped with a spare wheel bracket.
 Depending on the equipment, the following versions are possible:

 5.11.1 Spare wheel with basket storage